rumm3l/erlang/README.md

 }
 ```
 ### Channels
-Channel is an actual bridge between RMQ exchange and kafka topic.
+Channel is an actual bridge between RMQ exchange and Kafka topic.
 Application may run multiple channels to transfer data from RMQ to Kafka.
 ```erlang
 {channels, [
   {channel_name,